0% financing available. Up to 3-year loss and damage guarantee.

 Hearing treatment can improve your chances of avoiding dementia.

 Hearing loss must be addressed to maintain your general health.
-The first step is to make an appointment for a hearing test with a hearing healthcare specialist.
+The first step is to make an appointment for a hearing test with an Audiologist.
 Hearing tests are a simple and non-invasive procedure that assesses your hearing ability in both ears.
 This determines whether or not you have a hearing impairment, as well as the severity and kind of hearing loss you may be suffering.

 Fortunately, there are effective treatments for hearing loss that result in improved hearing ability.
 Hearing aids, which are small electronic devices that absorb and process sound, are the most prevalent treatment.